16 Mind-Blowing Facts About the Macy’s Thanksgiving Day Parade

 Laundering all those costumes takes months

 Macy’s provides costumes for most of their parade participants, which amounted to about 4,000 individual uniforms last year.
 It takes an entire month to get all those costumes laundered, and another month to reassemble them into their packages afterward.
-Hopefully, the people who had to wash those costumes knew these hacks that make laundry day more bearable.

 This year’s balloons could feed a country… sort of